DTKI: a new formalized PKI with no trusted parties: Distributed transparent key infrastructure

 \subsection{Log verification}

-Every time a certificate log maintainer is blacklisted by the mapping log maintainer, Bob checks the authenticity of the master certificate for his domain stored in the corresponding certificate log.

-In addition, we need to ensure that the mapping log maintainer and certificate log maintainers behaved honestly.
-In particular, we need to ensure that the mapping log maintainer and certificate log maintainers did update their log correctly according to the request, and certificate log maintainers did follow the latest mappings specified in the mapping log.
+Users of the system need to verify that the mapping log maintainer and certificate log maintainers did update their log correctly according to the requests they have received, and certificate log maintainers did follow the latest mappings specified in the mapping log.

-These checks can be easily done if there are trusted third parties (TTPs) who can monitor the log.
+These checks can be easily done by a trusted monitor.
 However, since we aim to provide a TTP-free system, DTKI uses a crowdsourcing-like method, based on random checking, to monitor the correctness of the public log.
 The basic idea of random checking is that each user randomly selects a record in the log, and verifies whether the request and data in this record have been correctly managed.
 If all records are verified, the entire log is verified.
 Users only need to run the random checking periodically (e.g. once a day).
-The full version (with formalisation) of random checking can be found in our supplementary file.
-We give a flavour here by providing some examples.
+The full version (with formalisation) of random checking can be found in our technical report.
+We give a flavour here by providing an example.
 Example \ref{ex:mlog} presents the random checking process to verify the correct behaviour of the mapping log.